abhishekarya1/DSA-2k23/bs.md

   - count approach; mimic merge and count till K
   - cutpoints approach, `k = m + n`, take `m` elements from one and `n` from the other (https://takeuforward.org/data-structure/k-th-element-of-two-sorted-arrays)
     - do BS on the smaller array only, compare `l1 r2 l2 r1`
+- Median of two sorted arrays: use cutpoints approach above, take care of cuts and median condition in case total elements are even or odd
 ---
 - Root of a number using BS: Time = `O(N * log(M x 10^d))`
 ```cpp